ethereum-optimism/specs/specs/interop/predeploys.md

 Any call to the `CrossL2Inbox` that would emit an `ExecutingMessage` event will reverts if the call is made in a [deposit context](./derivation.md#deposit-context).
-The deposit context status can be determined by callling `isDeposit` on the `L1Block` contract.
+The deposit context status can be determined by calling `isDeposit` on the `L1Block` contract.

 In the future, deposit handling will be modified to be more permissive.
 It will revert only in specific cases where interop dependency resolution is not feasible.